 Preparing Atopy.
 A lecture in 6 parts.
-Part two: The Big Sleep
+Part six: The High Window

 (This is the English translation of a 6 part lecture that I gave in Mainz about the possibilities of what I call „atopical“ music)